Code-Institute-Submissions/Central-Leisure-Club/README.md

 </ol>

 <h1>Testing</h1>
-The user (be to existing member/hotel guest or prospective member) has all the required information in the website and if they require further information or a query they can use the form to ask a question.<br>
+The user (be it existing member/hotel guest or prospective member) has all the required information in the website and if they require further information or a query they can use the form to ask a question.<br>
 All links in all webpages are tested and working properly.
 All external links will open in a new tab using 'target="_blank"<br> In the contact us page, if you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
-Furthermore, the 'required' attribute is added to the 'name,' 'email,' and 'message' fields, so if those fields are not filled in, the form will not submit.
+Furthermore, the 'required' attribute is added to the 'name,' 'email', 'reply by' and 'message' fields, so if those fields are not filled in, the form will not submit.
 If all field are valid, the page will redirect to code institute page.<br>
 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
-During the testing phase, I realized that background image: fixed was not compatible with iOS browsers.
+During the testing phase, I realized that background image: fixed was not compatible with iphone and samsung browsers.
 On Chrome and Safari in iOS, the background photo appeared zoomed-in and blurry and was not a fixed image while scrolling.
 I went to tutor support, but they did not have a solution for this error.
+Background image: fixed, apparently costs a lot to mobile browsers, so it's been disabled.
+I changed the the background image to a background color for small screen sizes.

 <h1>Deployment</h1>
 <p>This site is hosted using GitHub pages, deployed directly from the master branch.